-This degree will require 32 credits of 500-level courses and at least 1,200 hours of supervised experiential learning in nutrition and dietetics settings culminating in successful completion of a comprehensive final exam.
-It will be accredited through the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+This degree requires 30 credits of 500-level courses and at least 1,000 hours of supervised experiential learning in nutrition and dietetics settings culminating in successful completion of a comprehensive final exam.
+It is accredited through the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 |FN 565||Nutrition Therapy and Disease||3|